This is a performance analysis and review article of the smc Pentax FA 85mm F1.4.

 (Left)Tangential direction, (Right)Sagittal direction

-Let's look at it as lateral aberration.
+Let's look at it as transverse aberrations.

 Since no aspherical lens is used and the number of lens elements is smaller than that of modern products, coma aberration remains in the tangential direction.
 Also, flare in the sagittal direction is large.
 Both of these aberrations decrease as the lens is stopped down, so this is a lens where you can enjoy the changes as you stop down the lens.